stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 1. The risk of adding more distractions and noise
 2. Lack of adoption by executives and senior managers ... bottom up collaboration, whilst positive, loses impact if the decision makers vacate

-There is no doubt collaboration tech beats email and the old ways of getting work done.
-The current suite of collaboration tools have been designed for small teams of 5 to 30 people.
+There is no doubt collaboration tech beats email and static documents.
+However, the current suite of collaboration tools have been designed for small teams of 5 to 30 people.
 Turn them on for hundreds or thousands of employees and the risk is chaos.

 ### Imagine the Future